ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patch/single-doc-patch-operation.markdown

-﻿# Patches: How to perform single document patch operations?
+﻿# Patches: How to Perform Single Document Patch Operations

-**Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
-The whole operation is executed on server-side and is useful as a performance enhancement or for updating denormalized data in entities.
+The **Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
+The whole operation is executed on the server-side and is useful as a performance enhancement or for updating denormalized data in entities.

-    The current page deals with patch operations on single documents, the next pages in this section will deal with set based patch operations.
+The current page deals with patch operations on single documents.

 ## Syntax
-    Patching has three possible interfaces: typed session, non-typed session and operation
+    Patching has three possible interfaces: typed session, non-typed session, and operation

-### 1. Typed session API
+### 1. Typed Session API
-A type safe session interface, that allows performing the most patch operations and uses the session facilities to perform multiple operations in one request.
+A type safe session interface that allows performing the most patch operations and uses the session facilities to perform multiple operations in one request.

 {CODE patch_generic_interfact@ClientApi\Operations\Patches\PatchRequests.cs /}

-### 2. Non-typed session API
+### 2. Non-Typed Session API
 A non-typed session interface that exposes the full functionality and uses the session facilities to perform multiple operations in one request.

 {CODE patch_non_generic_interface_in_session@ClientApi\Operations\Patches\PatchRequests.cs /}